-Consequently, there is a need to estimate the time required to complete the trials of these persons.

-- 18. In the first seven versions of the Completion Strategy, calculations and projections were premised on a sixty-two trial day average per accused.
-The computation of sixty-two trials per accused was an estimate.7 For ease of reference, the table that formed the basis for the estimate of sixty-two trial days per accused is annexed to this document (Annex 4).
-In the present document, with about nineteen months left until the end of December 2008, less emphasis is placed on calculations, and more upon an assessment of the time required based on specific and up-dated knowledge of the scope and nature of the remaining cases.
-This method was also used in the eight version of the Completion Strategy (November 2006). - 19.
-Estimating the time needed to complete the trials has its difficulties.
+17. In the previous versions of the Completion Strategy, calculations and projections were premised on a sixty-two trial day average per accused.
+The computation of sixty-two trials per accused was an estimate.
+For ease of reference, the table that formed the basis for the estimate of sixty-two trial days per accused is annexed to this document (Annex 4).
+In the present document, and with only two years left of the Tribunal's mandate, less emphasis is placed on calculations, and more upon an assessment of the time required based on specific and up-dated knowledge of the scope and nature of the remaining cases.

+18. Estimating the time needed to complete the trials has its difficulties.
 It is recalled, firstly, that the estimates in previous Completion Strategy reports were based on the number of witnesses and hours needed to present the Prosecution case, cross-examination and the Defence case.
-Since then, there has been considerable progress in many trials. - 20.
-Secondly, the length of Defence cross-examination depends on factors relating to each individual case.
+Since then, there has been considerable progress in many trials.

+19. Secondly, the length of Defence cross-examination depends on factors relating to each individual case.
 Experience shows that in cases involving one accused, the cross-examination of Prosecution witnesses will generally take about the same amount of time as the examination-in-chief.
 In some instances, it may even be shorter.
 In multi-accused trials, the time taken for cross-examination often exceeds the time taken in examination-in-chief, particularly if the witness gives evidence implicating more than one or all the accused.
 It is assumed, as a working tool, that the total time taken for the cross-examination of a Prosecution witness will normally not exceed the total time taken for the examination-in-chief of that witness, when all cases are considered as a whole.
-In this context, it is taken into account that the Prosecution's list of witnesses has usually been reduced during trial. - 21.
-Finally, it is recalled that information about Defence cases is difficult to obtain, particularly since some of these cases have not yet started and there is the issue of confidentiality when it comes to the trial strategy of the Defence.
+In this context, it is taken into account that the Prosecution's list of witnesses has usually been reduced during trial.

+20. Finally, it is recalled that information about Defence cases is difficult to obtain, particularly since some of these cases have not yet started and there is the issue of confidentiality when it comes to the trial strategy of the Defence.
 As a working tool, it is assumed that the time needed for the presentation of the Defence case should not exceed the time required for the presentation of the Prosecution case.
-Experience shows that it may sometimes take less time. - 22.
-Factors which influence trial time include the number of counts in the indictments and the seriousness of the allegations; the alleged positions and roles of the accused and whether they are alleged to have acted alone or in concert with others, which may determine whether they are tried separately or jointly; and the nature, scope and length of the testimonies.
+Experience shows that it may sometimes take less time.

+21. Factors which influence trial time include the number of counts in the indictments and the seriousness of the allegations; the alleged positions and roles of the accused and whether they are alleged to have acted alone or in concert with others, which may determine whether they are tried separately or jointly; and the nature, scope and length of the testimonies.